Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \paragraph{PSP principle} For the $N$-step PSP method, the general intensity profile of the $n$-th image ($n \in [0,N-1]$) is:

-where $x$ and $y$ are the spatial coordinates of a point on the image, $A(x,y)$ and $B(x,y)$ are the background intensity and contrast of the image, respectively, and $\omega_0$ is the spatial frequency of the original fringe pattern on the reference plane. $\Delta\phi(x,y)$ is the phase shift induced by the presence of the object and $\Phi(x,y)$ is the extracted phase that can be calculated by performing a one dimensional Fourier transform:
+where $x$ and $y$ are the spatial coordinates of a point on the image, $A(x,y)$ and $B(x,y)$ are the background intensity and contrast of the image, respectively, and $\omega_0$ is the spatial frequency of the original fringe pattern on the reference plane. $\phi'(x,y)$ is the phase induced by the presence of the object and $\phi(x,y)$ is the overall phase of the image that can be extracted by performing a one dimensional discrete Fourier transform:

 with $i$ the imaginary number such that $i^2=-1$.
-Since $\Phi$ is wrapped in the $[-\pi,\pi]$ interval, the discontinuous final phase map needs to be unwrapped.
+Since $\phi$ is wrapped in the $[-\pi,\pi]$ interval, the discontinuous final phase map needs to be unwrapped.
 For this purpose the two-dimensional unwrapping algorithm developed by \citet{2002_Herraez} is used.